 Parents' role in developing safe teen drivers is crucial.
 Parents need to train their child on a variety of road types and different conditions (nighttime, rain, snow).
 The more supervised experience, the safer the teen driver.
 Continue to monitor and train your teen during the period of greatest crash risk — the first six to 12 months after licensure.
 To minimize the risks of crashes, injuries and death, talk with your teen and establish clear and reasonable driving rules that favor safety over convenience.
 Follow through with consequences.
 Encourage your child to speak up when they don't feel safe when driving or riding with others and agree to provide a safe ride for them anytime it's needed.
 In addition to driving six hours with us, your teen must drive 40-50 hours with a supervising driver who is 21 years of age or older.
 We hope your child drives more than 40-50 hours with you.
 Also, we strongly suggest that most of the driving occur in urban areas.
 Driving on the highway does not give the students the practice they need.
 They need interaction with other drivers to learn right of way, left and right-hand turns, etc. The majority of their practice driving should be in town.

 NOTICE TO FAMILIES WHO DID NOT COMPLETE THE CLASSROOM TRAINING THROUGH THE FRAZEE-VERGAS PUBLIC SCHOOLS: Behind-the-wheel is offered only to students that attended a public school district classroom or if they are a licensed homeschool family in the state of Minnesota.
 The Frazee-Vergas Public Schools does not provide behind-the-wheel for families that have taken an on-line driving course remotely or through a non-public school facility.
 A written letter of completion from the School District needs to be submitted to the Frazee-Vergas Community Education Office.
 Said written letter from the school district is needed to verify that your child has successfully completed the 30 hours of in-person classroom training outlined by the state of Minnesota and that they are allowing your child to complete the behind-the-wheel training with the Frazee-Vergas Public Schools.
+It is the parent's/guardian's responsibility to contact the school district in which the classroom training was completed.
 Behind-the-wheel services cannot be provided until said documentation is on file with Community Education.
-Documentation can be emailed to email@example.com.
+Documentation can be emailed to firstname.lastname@example.org.
 Students completing the classroom training at the FHS will be given first priority for behind-the-wheel.